 Private James Anthony*

-Private Anthony enlisted for three years in the Continental Army on March 14, 1777.
-He initially served in Capt.
-Reuben Slayton’s company in Col. William Shepard’s 4th Massachusetts Regiment.
-This unit fought valiantly at both Battles of Saratoga and then spent the winter at Valley Forge.
-In 1778, Private Anthony and the 4th Massachusetts Regiment fought in the Battle of Rhode Island.
+On March 14, 1777, Anthony enlisted for three years in the Continental Army.
+He began in Captain Reuben Slayton’s Company in Colonel William Shepard’s 4th Massachusetts Regiment.
+This Regiment fought at both Battles of Saratoga and then spent the winter at Valley Forge.
+In 1778, Private Anthony and the 4th Massachusetts Regiment also fought in the Battle of Rhode Island.
 Having completed his enlistment, Private Anthony was honorably discharged on March 14, 1780.

 Next